Chronic wasting disease in Utah

 Photo by Dr. Beth Williams

 Surveillance efforts continued through the 2003 hunting seasons and samples were collected primarily from mule deer in 17 of 30 WMU's.
 A total 9 positive mule deer were detected during these efforts with most positives coming from WMU's where the disease was detected the previous year.
-However, CWD was found in a new area in central Utah (WMU 16) when a mule deer that Utah DWR employees culled in an agricultural field tested positive for the disease.
-A 5-10 mile radius was established around the area where the positive deer was harvested and a total of 107 deer were culled by Utah DWR employees.
-None of these were positive for CWD [see 2003 results — (PDF format)].
+However, CWD was found in a new area in central Utah (WMU 16) when a mule deer that DWR employees culled in an agricultural field tested positive for the disease.
+A 5-10 mile radius was established around the area where the positive deer was harvested, and a total of 107 deer were culled by the DWR.
+None of these were positive for CWD.

-Since the inception of CWD surveillance activities in 1998 nearly 19,000 samples have been collected and tested from most of the WMU's throughout the state.
+Since the inception of CWD surveillance activities in 1998 nearly 20,000 samples have been collected and tested from most of the WMU's throughout the state.
 Distribution of the disease occurs in three distinct geographical areas and has been detected in 4 WMU's (8, 9, 13, and 16) which include 6 counties; Daggett, Grand, Sanpete, San Juan, Uintah, and Utah.
-As of March 2011 a total of 51 samples collected from mule deer have tested positive for CWD.
-Thirty-six of the 51 positive deer samples come from the LaSal Mountains, five from the Vernal area, one near the south end of Flaming Gorge, three near Fountain Green, and six 20 miles north of Fountain Green.
-Prevalence rates for CWD on WMU 8/9 and WMU 16 remain below 1%, while prevalence rates on the La Sal Mountains is near 2%.
-During 2009's surveillance efforts, CWD was documented in an elk for the first time when an adult cow from the La Sal Mountains harvested in November tested positive [see 2010 results — (PDF format)].
+As of May 2015 a total of 60 mule deer samples and two elk samples have tested positive for CWD.
+In addition, CWD was detected in two captive elk facilities in late 2014.
+The facilities were located within WMU 3 and 14.
+Disease surveillance and response to CWD outbreaks in captive elk facilities fall under the jurisdiction of Utah Department of Agriculture and Food (UDAF) (http://ag.utah.gov/)

 Management and surveillance summary